SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/ReferenceManual/Types.md

 # Types

-Use built-in nominal and structural types.
+Use built-in named and compound types.

 In Swift, there are two kinds of types: named types and compound types.
 A *named type* is a type that can be given a particular name when it's defined.